ArturSepp/QuantInvestStrats/README.md

 - Each submodule has a unit test for core functions and a localised entry point to core functions.

 - Avoid "super" pythonic constructions.
 Readability is the priority.

+## **Updates** <a name="updates"></a>

+#### 30 December 2022,  Version 1.0.1 released

+#### 08 July 2023, Version 2.0.1 released

+Core Changes

+1. Portfolio optimization (qis.portfolio.optimisation) layer is removed with core functionality moved to a stand-alone Python package: Backtesting Optimal Portfolio (bop)

+* This allows to remove the dependency from cvxpy and sklearn packages and thus to simplify the dependency management for qis

+2. Added factsheet reporting using pybloqs package https://github.com/man-group/PyBloqs
+* Pybloqs is a versatile tool to create customised reporting using Matplotlib figures and table and thus leveraging QIS visualisation analytics

+3. New factsheets are added
+* Examples are added for the four type of reports:
+    1. multi assets: report performance of several assets with goal of cross-sectional comparision: see qis.examples.factsheets.multi_asset.py
+  2. strategy: report performance, risk, and trading statictics for either backtested or actual strategy with strategy data passed as PortfolioData object: see qis.examples.factsheets.strategy.py
+  3. strategy vs benchmark: report performance and marginal comparison of strategy vs a benchmark strategy (data for both are passed using individual PortfolioData object): see qis.examples.factsheets.strategy_benchmark.py
+  4. multi_strategy: report for a list of strategies with individual PortfolioData.
+This report is useful to examine the sensetivity of backtested strategy to a parameter or set of parameters: see qis.examples.factsheets.multi_strategy

 ## **ToDos** <a name="todos"></a>